Grade Diffuse B-Cell Lymphomas: Small Lymphocytic and Others

 The most interesting and probably most common entity in this category is the MALT lymphoma.
 These lymphomas (images) occur in many organs equipped with mucosa-associated lymphoid tissue either as a normal component or as the result of chronic inflammation.
 Because the lymphoid cells have receptors that cause them to home selectively to their particular epithelial milieu, MALT lymphomas have a remarkable tendency to remain localized without spreading to the marrow, liver, spleen, or blood.
 The patients, usually in their 50s and 60s, tend to present with localized, Stage I disease and have an excellent 80%-100% 5-year survival.

 Nodal marginal zone lymphomas are slightly more aggressive diseases compared to MALT lymphomas, tending to present at a higher stage and having a 5-year survival rate of 50%.
-On the other hand, if compared to other diffuse, low-grade B-cell lymphomas, they present at lower stages.
+On the other hand they present at lower stages than other diffuse, low-grade B-cell lymphomas.

 Table of Contents |